ThePradox/SolarExportControl/docs/Docker.md

 ## Run Container

 1. Map volume `/app/config` to `yourhostpath`
+2. (Optional): Set Environment variable APPARGS to [arguments](../README.md#arguments)
-2. Start container
+3. Start container
-3. Container will exit
+4. Container will exit
-4. `yourhostpath` will now contain the `config.json` and `customize.py`
+5. `yourhostpath` will now contain the `config.json` and `customize.py`
-5. Adjust these like described
+6. Adjust these like described
-6. Run again
+7. Run again